fancy-researcher/artifact/INSTRUCTIONS.md

 We encountered a few times that the download of the Chromium dependencies failed.
 This can be due to a network issue.
 In this case, we advise on relaunching the build script.

+### Permission issue inside the Docker container

+The whole artifact folder is mounted inside the Docker containers.
+Any modification to the permissions of the folder will be reflected inside the container.
+In particular, if the owner of the folder is changed, the ID inside the container will not match the owner of the files resulting in permission issues.
+If you encounter this problem, you should reset the permissions inside the container with the `chown -R $USER:$USER` command.
+To access inside the container, you can use the `docker exec -it $CONTAINER_ID zsh` command.